Pmacdon15/todo/README.md

 ### Requirements

-For easy cloning it is recommended you have git installed.
 Next we will need to install the Node Modules, I will list them here:

 ```powershell